oracle/python-cx_Oracle/doc/src/module.rst

    the format ``user/password@dsn``, the same format accepted by Oracle applications such as SQL\*Plus.

-   If the mode is specified, it must be one of :data:`SYSDBA`, :data:`SYSASM` or :data:`SYSOPER` which are defined at the module level; otherwise it defaults to the normal mode of connecting.
+   If the mode is specified, it must be one of :data:`~cx_Oracle.SYSDBA`, :data:`~cx_Oracle.SYSASM` or :data:`~cx_Oracle.SYSOPER` which are defined at the module level; otherwise, it defaults to the normal mode of connecting.

    If the handle is specified, it must be of type OCISvcCtx\* and is only of use when embedding Python in an application (like PowerBuilder) which has already made the connection.

-   The pool argument is expected to be a session pool object (:ref:`sesspool`) and the use of this argument is the equivalent of calling pool.acquire().
+   The pool argument is expected to be a :ref:`session pool object <sesspool>` and the use of this argument is the equivalent of calling pool.acquire().

-   The threaded argument is expected to be a boolean expression which indicates whether or not Oracle should use the mode OCI_THREADED to wrap accesses to connections with a mutex.
+   The threaded argument is expected to be a boolean expression which indicates whether or not Oracle should wrap accesses to connections with a mutex.
 Doing so in single threaded applications imposes a performance penalty of about 10-15% which is why the default is False.

    The twophase argument is expected to be a boolean expression which indicates whether or not the external_name and internal_name attributes